Meekah1/Meekah1/README.md

 ![Twitter Follow](https://img.shields.io/twitter/follow/koma_lee)

 A Software Developer who specializes in Frontend development and leans heavily towards this area of expertise.
-I have extensive knowledge of React.js and its ecosystem, including React Router, and Redux with a deep understanding of how to build reusable components, manage state and optimize performance.
+I have extensive knowledge of React.js and its ecosystem, including React Router.
+I have a deep understanding of how to build reusable components, manage state and optimize performance.

 Through my passion for frontend development and commitment to excellence, I have